j-barnak/cmake-build-sript/README.md

 # cmake-build-sript

-* Simple shell script thuilds your project either in debug mode or in release mode
+* Simple shell script that build your project either in debug mode or in release mode
-* Supports will automatically build conan dependencies
+* Will generate the necessary conan recipe and requirements as well as generate the build files for cmake
 * Creates `compile_commands.json` for LSPs
+* Uses the ninja build system
+    * To change, omit `-GNinja` from the script

 ## Instructions
 Make sure to the script in the top level directory of your project.